NethServer/ns8-docs/webtop.rst

 By default, all IMAP folders on the server are automatically subscribed and therefore visible since the first login.

-If you want to hide from the view some folders, which is equivalent to removing the subscription, you can do so by simply clicking the right mouse button on the folder to hide and select from the interactive menu the item :guilabel:`Hide from the list`.
+If you want to hide some folders from the view, which is equivalent to removing the subscription, you can simply right-click on the folder to hide and select from the interactive menu the item :guilabel:`Hide from the list`.

 For example, if you want to hide the subfolder ``folder1`` from this list, just right-click on it and select :guilabel:`Hide from the list`: